Home Oxygen Order Forms: NHS Robotics

 The automated process mimics the administrative steps of the CARRS service.
 A prescription received in the inbox is picked up by robot puffer, processed through an AI model to extract patient info, and stored securely.

-The robot then uses the NHS number to check the Services Excel spreadsheet for patient status.
-It then logs into Rio to verify document upload.
 If uploaded, it terminates and notifies via email; otherwise, it uploads the prescription, creates forms and notes, and updates the profile.
 For existing patients, similar checks and steps are performed.
 Finally, the robot confirms all steps, files the email, and handles one prescription at a time efficiently.

 The process has returned clinical hours to the service by automating administrative tasks, enabling the team to perform other essential duties within the service.
 The clinical team maintains up-to-date prescriptions, ensuring that the advice provided is accurate and relevant.
 There is a decrease in overcharge invoices.
 The backlog of overcharge invoices can now be addressed and recouped efficiently.